The Singleton

 *And this time we have the tools.*

-He reached out and touched the third line with one finger.
-The digital surface smudged under his finger, restored, smudged.
-He left his finger there.
+He reached out and touched the third line.
+The digital surface smudged under his finger, restored itself, smudged again where he held it.
+He left the finger there, as if the sentence might leave through it.

 "Jeff."